Privacy Policy

 The councils use commercial companies and partners to either store personal information or to manage it on our behalf.
 Where we have these arrangements there is a contract, memorandum of understanding or information sharing protocol in place to ensure that the organisation complies with data protection law.

-For legal reasons we may have to share personal information with organisations or individuals outside the councils if that access, use, preservation or disclosure of the information is reasonably necessary to:
+For legal reasons we may have to share personal information with organisations or individuals outside the councils.
+If that access, use, preservation or disclosure of the information is reasonably necessary to:

-● to protect a child or to protect adults who are thought to be at risk
+● to protect a child or to protect adults who are thought to be at risk.

 Your rights